h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 -------------------

 - We have created two new classes - ``ai.h2o.sparkling.H2OContext`` and ``ai.h2o.sparkling.H2OConf``.
-The behaviour of the context and configuration is the same as in the original ``org.apache.spark.h2o`` package expect that in this case we no longer use H2O client on Spark driver.
+The behaviour of the context and configuration is the same as in the original ``org.apache.spark.h2o`` package except that in this case we no longer use H2O client on Spark driver.
 This means that H2O is running only on worker nodes and not on Spark driver.
   This change affects only Scala API as PySparkling and RSparkling are already using the new API internally.
 We have also changed all documentation materials to point to the new classes.